-At the Seder, we locked eyes across the bowl of bitter herbs, and the rabbi told me he knew I was turning him over to the authorities.
-In fact, he said it was prophesied.
-He understands that I will give him the reason he needs to revolt, armed with the swords he asked us to prepare.
+At the Seder, Jesus and I locked eyes across the bowl of bitter herbs.
+The Rabbi told me he knew I was turning him over to the authorities.1 In fact, he said it was prophesied.2 He understands that I will give him the reason he needs to revolt, armed with the swords he asked us to prepare.3

 It was almost midnight by the time I reached the palace of Caiaphas.